 Miki has a long professional history in the philanthropic sector.
 Most recently, she served as a Senior Philanthropic Strategist at Bank of America’s Private Bank.
 In that role, she provided consultation and support for families, foundations, and major nonprofits regarding their governance, grantmaking, and impact strategies.
 Prior to joining Bank of America, Miki was Vice President and then Acting President of Philanthropy Massachusetts, the regional association of foundations, corporate givers, and other donors in Massachusetts and New Hampshire.
 She also served as the first Director of Grants Management for the Annie E. Casey Foundation, and as a program officer at AmeriCorps.

 Miki is actively involved in the philanthropic community both nationally and locally.
-She serves on the board of TSNE and serves as Chair and Clerk of the board for the Full Frame Initiative.
+She serves as the Chair of the board of the Full Frame Initiative, and as President of the Third Sector Holdings board.
 Past board experience includes the Lenny Zakim Fund, Asian Americans/Pacific Islanders in Philanthropy, YWCA Boston, and the Boston Foundation for Architecture.
 She is also a co-founder of the Saffron Circle, the first Asian Giving Circle in Massachusetts.

 Miki holds a Bachelor of Political Science degree from Stanford University, and lives in Medford, Massachusetts.
 In her spare time, she bakes, reads, and travels to far flung places whenever she can.